-A roasted Brussels sprouts recipe that will get you crispy, caramelized Brussels sprouts every time!
+This simple roasted Brussels sprouts recipe is roasted with olive oil and spices to get you crispy, caramelized Brussels sprouts every time!

 What you Need